jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/integrity/slsa.md

 we use the
 [version 0.1 of the specification](https://slsa.dev/spec/v0.1/requirements).

-These are the levels achieved by Fluid Attacks:
+Our current SLSA level is 2.
+The following is a detail of the levels achieved on each of the requirements:

 | Requirement                    | Level |
 | :----------------------------- | :---: |